leonid-shevtsov/pbcopy-chromium/README.md

 ## Known use cases

+> [!WARNING]
+> For now, this tool only works with text data, that is stored as UTF-16 in the buffer.
+It's technically also possible to write binary data, but to test this I need a real consumer, and so far I've only encountered text-based formats.

 | Application                     | Use case                                                          | MIME type                          |
 | ------------------------------- | ----------------------------------------------------------------- | ---------------------------------- |
 | [Obsidian](https://obsidian.md) | [Obsidian Canvas](https://obsidian.md/canvas) nodes and fragments | obsidian/canvas                    |